rmcsharry/ernest-site/content/documentation/aws-examples.md

   parent = "Amazon Web Services"
 +++

-# vCloud Director Normal Examples
+# Amazon Web Services Examples

 If you would like to try Ernest but do not have access to vCloud you can request a demo vCloud account [here](/vcloud-account).